Skip to Main Content

 Blinking, Squinting & Pawing at Eyes

-If your cat has watery eyes and is squinting, blinking excessively, or pawing at their eyes, you should visit your vet.
+If your cat's eyes are watering and your feline friend is squinting, blinking excessively, or pawing at their eyes, you should visit your vet.
 Your cat could have a foreign body trapped and irritating the eye or a blocked nasolacrimal duct (tear duct).
 Although nasolacrimal obstructions aren't as common in cats as in dogs, they can result in tears overflowing and running out of the eye.

 Red and Inflamed Eyes